 Tuesday 19.2.1985, Kunming – Chengdu

 We had heard that there would be a special festival in Lhasa, Tibet around the New Year so we wanted to get off as soon as possible.
 We therefore boarded a plane to Chengdu in the morning.
-We went to the CAAC (China Airlines) and found out that tickets for Lhasa were impossible to get before Saturday.
+At the CAAC (China Airlines) we discovered that tickets for Lhasa were impossible to get before Saturday.
 Very disappointing!

 I tried Sichuan food again!
 It was fortunately not that hot this time.